Religious Discrimination Lawyer

 One of the founding principles of the United States is freedom of religion.
 This right is protected by the Bill of Rights.
 Both state and federal law prohibit employers from engaging in any kind of religious discrimination against job applicants, as well as any terms or conditions associated with their employment.
 This includes all aspects of religious beliefs, practices, affiliations, or observances.
 The law also protects agnostics and atheists.

-If you find yourself in need of a Dallas religious discrimination attorney, call Scott Gilmore Thompson at (214) 238-8444 today and request your free initial consultation.
+If you find yourself in need of a Dallas religious discrimination attorney, call Scott Gilmore Thompson at (214) 238-8444 today and request your free case evaluation.

 Religious Discrimination in the Workplace